cdap-guides/cdap-etl-guide/README.rst

 Let's Begin!
 ============

-For these guides, we will use the CDAP CLI to create and manage Adapters.
+For these guides, we will use the CDAP CLI to create and manage ETL Applications.
 The CLI commands assume that the ``cdap-cli.sh`` script is available on your PATH.
 If this is not the case, please add it::

   $ export PATH=$PATH:<CDAP home>/bin